-Transit remains a lifeline as the Seattle region endures the coronavirus outbreak
+Transit remains a lifeline as the Seattle area endures the coronavirus outbreak

 “I’m trying to save my health for when I actually have to go in [to work],” she said.
 “Because I will.”

-When Roosevelt resident Andres Barragan celebrated his 30th birthday this month, he swapped in-person celebrations for an online happy hour.
+When Roosevelt resident Andres Barragan celebrated his 30th birthday, he swapped in-person celebrations for an online happy hour.
 But he still had to get to his downtown office job for some work that needed to be done in person.

 He relied on his usual Route 76, a trip often “packed to the brim” with commuters but now mostly empty.